 The kangaroo uses its tail to form a tripod when it sits.

 Llamas are found in the Andes of South America.

 Zebras look like ponies with stripes.

 Peacocks wander leisurely.
 Their colors make them the most beautiful of birds, blue necks and green tails.
 The noise they make will cause anyone to jump.

 Brooks Memorial Art Gallery

 Paintings here are of an international variety.
 The most striking are from northern Europe.
 There are works by English, French & Flemish artists.
 "Portrait of a Lady" is by Peter Paul Reubens.
 To me, these old paintings are unrivaled.
 They seem to embody life itself just as great music seems more than a mechanical arrangement of notes and chords.

 Pink Palace Museum

 Museums reflect the areas in which they are located more so than libraries.
 Objects cannot be duplicated or run off a press.
-Exhibits are the basic units of museums.
-The Pink Palace has 2 kinds: those of natural history and those of cultural history.
+The Pink Palace has 2 kinds of exhibits, those of natural history and those of cultural history.
 The agricultural and economic background of Memphians is displayed.
 An early drugstore is reproduced.